AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/participate-in-a-breakout-session.md

 >Conversations in breakout rooms are transcribed and processed using AI to generate summaries.
 Instructors can review these summaries to track room progress and identify discussion gaps.

-![Learner breakout room view](assets/learner-breakout-room-view.png) *Learner view of an active breakout room, showing the room name, countdown timer, and session tools*
+![Learner breakout room view](assets/learner-breakout-room-view.png) *Learner view of an active breakout room, showing the room name,countdown timer, and session tools*

 ## View the activity instructions